• Skip to primary navigation

 The secret is to partially cook the pie crust whether it’s a homemade pie crust or store bought.

-• Roll out pie crust and place in pie pan.
-Refrigerate until cold then prick with a fork and place in the freezer for 10 minutes.
+• Roll out a pie crust and place it in pie pan.
+Freeze for 10 minutes.

 • Place a cookie sheet in the oven and turn it to 425º.

 • Remove the pie crust from the freezer and line it with parchment paper and place pie weights inside.
 These are the pie weights that I have been using for years, you will need 3 packages to fill up a pie pan.
-Place it on the hot cookie sheet and bake for 20 minutes, remove and let it cool.
+Place it on the hot cookie sheet and bake for 15 minutes, remove the pie weights and bake an additional 5 minutes, and let it cool.

 What you’ll need